Laura Waters

 Laura Jane Waters FRCP is a British physician, genitourinary consultant at the National Health Service (NHS) Mortimer Market Centre in London.
-She is chair of the British HIV Association (BHIVA) and advises the NHS on HIV treatment.
+She was chair of the British HIV Association (BHIVA) until 2023 and advises the NHS on HIV treatment.
 Waters is a regular contributor to Boyz magazine, and throughout the COVID-19 pandemic provided regular advice to HIV-positive people.